MEET EDWARD PRIMEAU, CCI, CFC, PI

 Edward Primeau was born in 1958 in Detroit, Michigan.
 He attended the University of Detroit where he majored in communications and minored in criminal justice.
 He began his career as an audio engineer in 1979 at Ambience Recording Studio, also in Detroit, MI.

-He helps courts and law enforcement agencies understand the science and technology of audio and video forensics.
+Ed helps courts and law enforcement agencies understand the science and technology of audio and video forensics.
 His forensic philosophy is that authentication and clarification of audio or video media combines art as well as science.
 The methods that he uses require attention to detail and scientific principles, complemented by an appreciation for clarity and aesthetics.
-His techniques are derived from both a formal education and the application of skills gained by working in many forensic situations.
+And Ed’s techniques are derived from both a formal education and the application of skills gained by working in many forensic situations.

 He also looks at forensics as an experimental science, because there are no two cases that are the same.
 As a forensic expert he conducts experiments that include variables and that measure how each outcome pertains to the scientific aspect of the case at hand.
 His forensic processes that he uses to arrive at his opinions are accepted in the scientific community and are structured and methodological.
 He always takes scrupulous work product notes that are a part of each case.